-Charity Schiller is a partner in the Environmental Law & Natural Resources practice group of Best Best & Krieger LLP.
-Ms. Schiller helps public and private clients navigate through the maze of laws that apply to development projects, so that those projects can be built.
-Specifically, Ms. Schiller helps clients comply with all aspects of the California Environmental Quality Act, the National Environmental Policy Act, and related environmental laws.
-She has extensive experience with the preparation and certification or adoption of environmental impact reports, environmental impact statements, negative declarations, addenda, environmental assessments, and other environmental documents.
-She also assists clients with local agency permitting and land use entitlement issues.
-Further, Ms. Schiller regularly defends clients before administrative boards, trial courts, and appellate courts around the state.
+Charity Schiller helps public and private clients negotiate the maze of laws that apply to infrastructure and private development projects, so that those projects can be entitled and built.
+Specifically, Charity assists clients with all aspects of the California Environmental Quality Act, the National Environmental Policy Act and related environmental laws.
+She has extensive experience with the preparation and adoption of environmental impact reports, environmental impact statements, negative declarations, addenda, exemptions and other environmental documents.
+Charity is also an experienced litigator, successfully defending her clients before administrative boards and trial and appellate courts throughout California.

-Ms. Schiller joined the firm in 2004 and currently serves on the firm’s recruiting committee.
-She graduated from the University of Oregon in 2000 with a degree in biochemistry.
-Ms. Schiller earned a graduate degree in biochemistry and molecular biology from the University of California, Riverside in 2001.
-She received her Juris Doctorate degree, with honors, from the Pepperdine University School of Law in 2004, where she served as lead articles editor for the Pepperdine Law Review and was awarded for writing excellence.
+She graduated from the University of Oregon with a degree in biochemistry and earned a graduate degree in biochemistry and molecular biology from the University of California, Riverside.
+She received her law degree, with honors, from the Pepperdine University School of Law, where she served as lead articles editor for the Pepperdine Law Review and was awarded for writing excellence.

 Representative projects include: